OpenNebula/website/content/quick_start/try_opennebula/opennebula_on-prem_with_minione/deploy_opennebula_onprem_with_minione.md

 ---
-title: "Create an Emulated Environment with miniONE"
+title: "Deploy OpenNebula On-prem with miniONE"
 date: "2025-02-17"
 description: "Install an OpenNebula Front-end and a KVM hypervisor on a single server in a few minutes, using **miniONE**, the installation script provided by OpenNebula."
 categories: [Introduction, Evaluation, Learning]